JCR-UK

 (1922 - 1 November 2005)

 Rev. Cahn was born in Hamburg, Germany.
-He briefly served in Brighton and then as an assistant minister at Cardiff New Synagogiue, now Cardiff Reform Synagogue (c.1950-c.1952) and as minister at of the Southport New Synagogue, now Southport & District Reform Synagogue (c.1952-c.1963).
+He briefly served the Orthodox community in Brighton and Hove before being appointed second (or acting) reader, teacher and collector for the Swansea Hebrew Congregation, serving from early 1949 until 1951.
+He then moved to the non-Orthodox sector and served as an assistant minister at Cardiff New Synagogiue, now Cardiff Reform Synagogue (c.1951-c.1952) and as minister at of the Southport New Synagogue, now Southport & District Reform Synagogue, Merseyside (c.1952-c.1963).
 He subsequently emigrated to Australia serving as a minister at Temple Beth Israel at St Kilda, Melbourne.
 He is buried in the Jewish section of the Springvale Cemetery in Melbourne.
 His widow, Olga, died 23 October 2019, aged 98 or 99.
-(Jewish Year Books listing, as regards Southport, and communication from a distant relative.)
+(1980 souvenir brochure of the Swansea congregation, p.63; JYBs listings; and communication from a distant relative.)

 Rabbi Melinda Michelson Carr